JunIshikawa374/teched2025-XP266/exercises/ex3/README.md

         <br>![](../ex3/images/buildcode_createproject_name.png)
 8. The **Business Applicaiton Studio** will open in a new browser tab, preparing your development environment.

-## Exercise 3.1 - Add addtional sample data to your Application and push your changes to GitHub
+## Exercise 3.1 - Add additional sample data to your application

-Now that your development project has been added to Business Application, you can start development.
+Now that your SAP Build project has been created, you can start development.

 1. In your project **CAP-BOOKSHOP_WDI5**, go to **db** > **data** > **sap.capire.bookshop-Books.csv**
         <br>![](../ex3/images/bas_add_content.png)